aczwink/StdPlusPlus/README.md

 The following Compute-backends are currently implemented:
 * OpenCL

+The following Render-backends are currently implemented:
+* OpenGL

 The following UI-backends are currently implemented:
 * GTK 3
 * Common Controls Library (Windows)